• Skip to primary navigation

 While you hope it won’t happen to you or a loved one, emergencies happen every day all over the world.
 To better protect you and those you care for, it’s important to be prepared for almost anything.
 But how do you do this?
 How can you be prepared for any emergency that comes your way?
 Really, you can’t, but you can undergo training in specific life-saving procedures to improve your chances of saving a life if the worst does occur.
 If something does go wrong, learning CPR is one of the most effective ways to provide medical assistance in a variety of unique situations.
 There are many serious emergencies that CPR can help you prepare for.

 CPR is a critical medical procedure because, for many life-threatening accidents, time is everything.
 With every minute that passes without medical assistance, a victim’s chance of survival dramatically decreases.
 This is especially true for someone who just underwent cardiac arrest.
 According to the American Heart Association, every minute someone goes without receiving CPR raises the possibility of death by 7 to 10 percent.
 This is even more critical for those in rural areas where medical professionals may be miles away.
-So, what exactly is CPR training?
+So, what exactly is CPR and first aid training?
 And what types of emergencies can it help you prepare for?

 WHAT IS CPR?